-The benefit preview party for the American Folk Art Museum's first American Antiques Show had an appropriately Americana-inspired menu.
+NEW YORK The benefit preview party for the American Folk Art Museum's first American Antiques Show had an appropriately Americana-inspired menu.
 The Catering Company creatively complemented the event's theme, decorating each of four food stations with fabrics and props that matched the folksy antiques on display at the Metropolitan Pavilion.

 A nautical-inspired table offered cornmeal-crusted Maryland crabcakes, served with sauces including a roasted corn and black bean salsa.
 Colorful bolts of fabric and buttons accompanied an antique sewing machine (from Props for Today) set up at the carving station, which featured roast turkey and beef brisket.
 And at the popular mashed potato station (a Catering Company trademark of sorts), guests could have their potatoes--served in old-fashioned ice cream sundae glasses--topped with sweet corn succotash or Yankee pot roast with gravy.
 Catering Company designer Carolyn Buckley put together the displays, using the company's props and images from the museum.